Organization Structure for TPM Implementation

 Employees have to discuss together and decide on standards for keeping the workplace / Machines/pathways neat and clean.
 These standards are implemented for the whole organization and are tested / Inspected randomly.

-Considering 5S as a way of life and bring about self-discipline among the employees of the organization.
+Considering 5S as a way of life brings about self-discipline among the employees of the organization.
 This includes wearing badges, following work procedures, punctuality, dedication to the organization, etc.

-This pillar is geared towards developing operators to be able to take care of small maintenance tasks, thus freeing up the skilled maintenance people to spend time on more value-added activity and technical repairs.
+This pillar is geared towards developing operators to be able to take care of small maintenance tasks, thus freeing up skilled maintenance people to spend time on more value-added activities and technical repairs.
 The operators are responsible for the upkeep of their equipment to prevent it from deteriorating.

 Uninterrupted operation of equipment.